2024 Program Topics

 Due to air pollution control and climate change mitigation strategies, chemical regimes are changing now and will continue to change in the future.
 These changing regimes include lower NOx conditions, which change the fate of peroxy radicals (RO2) such that RO2 isomerization and dimerization pathways become more competitive.
 Additionally, anthropogenic emissions are changing where certain understudied sources (e.g., biofuel-style molecules, personal care products, cooking, and amines) are becoming more important as emissions from mobile sources decline.
 This session welcomes contributions on advancements of gas and/or multi-phase chemical mechanisms under these or other expected changing regimes including new mechanistic information from experimental, computational, and structure-activity relationship approaches and/or synthesis of chemical information into mechanisms.

-Chemical Mechanisms Important at Regional Scales, Across Diverse Regions
+Chemical Mechanisms Important at Regional Scales Across Diverse Regions

 Session Chairs: Ilona Riipenen, Stockholm University and Anoop Mahajan, Indian Institute of Tropical Meteorology